chipsalliance/Caliptra/doc/Caliptra.md

 1. SOC will drive the security state indicating that its a debug flow.
 Refer to “Caliptra Security States” for encodings.
 2. SOC (using a GPIO pin or SOC ROM) will drive BootFSMBrk (this is also used for debug cases).
 This can be driven at any time before cptra\_rst\_b is deasserted.
 3. SOC will follow the boot flow as defined in Caliptra IP HW boot flow to assert cptra\_pwrgood and deassert cptra\_rst\_b, followed by writing to the fuse registers.
-4. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG” requesting for appropriate debug service (refer to the ROM/FW spec for bit definitions)
+4. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_DBG\_MANUF\_SERVICE\_REG” requesting for appropriate debug service (refer to the ROM/FW specification for bit definitions)
-5. HVM through JTAG can also inject uController TAP commands at this point following the [Veer Spec](https://github.com/chipsalliance/Cores-VeeR-EL2)
+5. HVM through JTAG can also inject uController TAP commands at this point following the [Veer specification](https://github.com/chipsalliance/Cores-VeeR-EL2)
 6. HVM through JTAG or using Caliptra SOC interface writes to “CPTRA\_BOOTFSM\_GO” to allow Caliptra’s internal BootFSM to continue to bring up uController out of reset
 7. uController will execute the appropriate debug service
 8. Specific SOC interface registers (MBOX\_DLEN, MBOX\_DOUT, MBOX\_STATUS, CPTRA\_BOOT\_STATUS, CPTRA\_HW\_ERRROR\_ENC, CPTRA\_FW\_ERRROR\_ENC, BOOTFSM\_GO, CPTRA\_DBG\_MANUF\_SERVICE\_REG) are accessible over JTAG interface in debug (or manufacturing mode).
 Following are the JTAG register addresses for these registers